hello-robot/stretch_tutorials/getting_started/quick_start_guide_re1.md

 * Driving the wrist and gripper into the base.
 When the arm and wrist are stowed it is possible to collide the two.
 * Getting the gripper stuck on something and then driving the arm, lift, or base.
-* Laying the robot down with it weight on its camera.
+* Laying the robot down with its weight on its camera.
 * Trying to ride on the robot, getting it wet, etc. (eg, common sense)

 ## Hello World Demo

 Stretch comes ready to run out of the box.
-The Xbox Teleoperation demo will let you quickly test out the robot capabilities by teleoperating it with an Xbox Controller.
+The Xbox Teleoperation demo will let you quickly test out the robot's capabilities by teleoperating it with an Xbox Controller.

 ![](./images/xbox.png)

-**Note**: You will find the USB Dongle already plugged into the the USB port of the base trunk.
+**Note**: You will find the USB Dongle already plugged into the USB port of the base trunk.

 To start the demo after unboxing: